 I'm a postdoc with Matt Church, working on a variety of projects linking bacterial and archaeal community structure and metabolic function.
 I am particularly interested in understanding how ecosystem-level events, such as phytoplankton blooms, impact the interactions between bacterioplankton community composition and biogeochemical cycles.

 I recently took part in a month-long cruise to sample microbial biodiversity in manganese nodule fields in the North Pacific Ocean.
 To learn more about this project, and to see some awesome pictures of the deep-sea creatures we found, visit our cruise website:

 - PhD, University of California, Santa Barbara, 2017

 - BS, Illinois Wesleyan University, 2007

-For my most current publication list, please see: emmakwear.com/publications.html
+For my complete publication list, please see: emmakwear.com/publications.html

 - EK Wear, EG Wilbanks, CE Nelson, and CA Carlson.
 2018.
 Primer selection impacts specific population abundances but not community dynamics in a monthly time-series 16S rRNA gene amplicon analysis of coastal marine bacterioplankton.
 Environmental Microbiology 20: 2709-2726.

 - EK Wear, CA Carlson, LA Windecker, and MA Brzezinski.
 2015.
 Roles of diatom nutrient stress and species identity in determining the short- and long-term bioavailability of diatom exudates to bacterioplankton.
 Marine Chemistry 177: 335-348.